wolf29/FTP_Shush_Puppy/README.md

 Description: This script starts the upload to the proper directory in the FTP server

 Make sure your PWD is the ftp-staging directory created by the File_Zipper.sh script.
+Example:
+Up_Loader.sh collection_name/  #puts the collections into the folder named "collection_name" You have to make sure that on the ftp server there is a directory of that name that is in the ftp folder on the ftp server, and it is owned by lyrasis in group ftp chown -R lyrasis:ftp collection_name chmod -R 775 collection_name

 -- Tools, Snippets and Obsolete Scripts
 ========================================